sush1998/student-info-system/README.md

-# 🧾 Student Information System (INFO 600 - Assignment 3)
+# 🧾 Student Information System

 This is a simple web application built with **Node.js** that demonstrates dynamic webpage interaction using **AJAX**, styled interfaces with **CSS**, and backend integration.
 It allows users to retrieve student records without refreshing the entire page.